Celebrating Fifteen Years Online.

 Electrical System Considerations

-Aboard a metal vessel, the ideal would be to make use of a completely floating ground system.
+Aboard a metal vessel, purely for the sake of preventing corrosion the ideal will be to make use of a completely floating ground system.
 In other words, the negative side of the DC power will not permitted to be in contact with the hull nor any hull fittings, anywhere.
 With a floating ground system, a special type of alternator is used which does not make use of its case as the ground, but instead has a dedicated negative terminal.

 General Rules For Preventing Galvanic Corrosion: